 When you think of networking you probably imagine dusty alumni events and "my name is" nametags.
 So then why is it important to establish a nonprofit network?

-Networking is a great resource for nonprofits to collaborate and create a larger impact.
+Networking is a great resource for nonprofits to collaborate and create a larger impact, especially if you are just starting your nonprofit.
 It is also a chance to create strategic partnerships, which can open the door to new opportunities for growth.
 Whether you are just starting your nonprofit, or are more established and looking for ways to grow, networking is essential to amplify your impact.

 Today we will cover three key aspects to nonprofit networking: